jinglebiscuits/fetch-exercise/notes/planning.md

 - support dark mode (free with material theme unless I get nutty with custom theming)
 - account for no network
 - Use Hilt for dependency injection

+new feature: delete items
+- long clicking an item should show a confirmation dialog to delete the item.